recursively/recursively.github.io/source/_posts/Smart-Contract-Sourcecode-Crawler.md

 ## Something Tricky

-I wanted to add the multiprocessing module to accelerate the scraping process, but I failed because of some strange reasons on Mac.
+I wanted to add the multiprocessing module to accelerate the crawling process, but I failed because of some strange reasons on Mac.
 Finally, I used the threading module to achieve that, but the result doesn't meet my expectations.